CDLUC3/dmptool-narrative-generator/README.md

 A narrative for any `public` DMP can be generated without an authentication cookie/header.
 All other DMPs require you to provide an authentication token.

+The service can also respond to health checks on `/narrative-health`

 ## Supported Formats

 The service supports the following output formats: